Elizabeth Roberts MacDonald: Career

 MacDonald taught for a time in the Halifax School for the Blind, Halifax, Nova Scotia.
 Suffering from chronic ill health, she returned home.

 For many years, she was a frequent contributor to magazines.
 Poems of hers appeared in The Century Magazine, The Independent, Outing, and other prominent magazines.
 "Voices", "The Spell of the Forest", "The House Among the Firs", "The Fire of the Frost", "White Magic", "The Signal Smokes", "Dreamhurst", "The Whispering Poplars", "Flood Tide", "Mountain-Ash", "March Wind", "Harvest", "Reassurance", "The Shepherd", and "A Madrigal" are some of her mentioned poems.
-A pleasing writer of short stories, chiefly of a romantic or idealistic nature, and an essayist of uncommon power, she perhaps did her best prose work in her book for children, Our Little Canadian Cousin, where in attractive story-form she pictures the many-sided lives of Canadian children.
+A writer of short stories, chiefly of a romantic or idealistic nature, and an essayist of uncommon power, she perhaps did her best prose work in her book for children, Our Little Canadian Cousin, where in story-form she pictures the many-sided lives of Canadian children.

 In collaboration with her two brothers, William and Theodore, she was the author of Northland Lyrics, 1899, where her contributions to its pages brought her great praise from verse lovers in England and in the U.S. Another poetry book of hers, Dream Verses and Others, was published in 1906.

 In 1896, she married her cousin, Samuel Archibald Roberts MacDonald, and they removed to British Columbia.
 There, MacDonald took an active part in the Equal Suffrage movement and was the first president of the Women's Suffrage Society of Nelson, British Columbia.
 The family moved next to Winnipeg, Manitoba, where MacDonald was engaged as a special writer on the staff of the Winnipeg Telegram.
 In 1915, after marital separation, she moved to Ottawa, Ontario, with her sons, Archibald G. MacDonald and Cuthbert Goodridge MacDonald (a daughter, Hilary MacDonald, survived last than a year).

 A prominent member of the Canadian Authors' Association, MacDonald also held office in many other associations with which she was connected.
 Among them were the Women's Press Club of Winnipeg, and later of Ottawa, the Ottawa Women's Citizen Association, the Women's Suffrage Association of Nelson, British Columbia, of which she was president, while residing there, and the Women's Suffrage Association at Winnipeg.
 She also held a life membership in the Women's Auxiliary of the Anglican Church.
 She was also at one time treasurer of the Women's Citizens' Association.
 In religion, she was Anglican.